YaqoobD/Email-SMS-Spam-Classifier-End-to-End-Project-Heroku-Deployment/README.md

 ## Dataset 📊

 The dataset used for this project has the following dimensions: (5572, 5).
-It cnsists of SMS messages along with their corresponding labels.
+It consists of SMS messages along with their corresponding labels.
 The preprocessing steps performed on the dataset are as follows:

 Lowercasing: All text in the SMS messages is converted to lowercase to ensure consistency.